 We discuss below how collective engagement by multiple institutional investors works under Institutional Investors Collective Engagement Program.

 Institutional investors who are willing to collectively engage with companies will participate in Institutional Investors Collective Engagement Program, promoted/organized by the Forum.
 In this Program, the Forum serves as the coordinator/secretariat.
 Participating institutional investors will discuss key issues with target companies and come up with engagement agendas which reinforce ongoing constructive dialogues.
 For each agenda, the Forum will try to set up collective engagement events, facilitate meetings (i.e. act as moderator), so that the dialogues between the targeted companies and investors are effective and constructive.

 Institutional investors participating in the Program are those who conduct passive investment, such as index investment.
 Passive investment is a long-term, buy and hold investment strategy where the number of stocks held fluctuates with fund flows.

-As of October 2018, five institutional investors are participating in the Program: Pension Fund Association, Sumitomo Mitsui Asset Management, Sumitomo Mitsui Trust Asset Management, Mitsubishi UFJ Trust Bank, and Resona Bank.
+As of April 2019, five institutional investors are participating in the Program: Pension Fund Association, Sumitomo Mitsui DS Asset Management, Sumitomo Mitsui Trust Asset Management, Mitsubishi UFJ Trust Bank, and Resona Bank.

 * By clicking on the banner, you can be directed to the relevant pages/sections of each company's website. (click on Resona Bank,Limited's banner to go to Japanese website.)